Colleges by Location

 Admissions

-According to the newest information reported, this institution uses standardized test scores for admission and it admitted 9,087 in 2023.
-Texas Christian University has an official test-optional admission policy but considers standardized test scores in cases when they are submitted by the applicant.
-Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is very difficult to get into.
-With a rich history of academic excellence, it offers an unmatched educational experience.
+According to the newest information reported, this school uses standardized test scores for admission and it admitted 9,925 in 2025.
+Texas Christian University has an official test-optional admission policy but takes into consideration standardized test scores if the applicant chooses to submit them.
+As far as admission difficulty is considered, based on data self-reported by the institution this school is very difficult to get into.
+This eminent institution with a rich history offers an unparalleled learning experience to its students.

 Test Scores